ga-dc/wdi5/w07/d02_dom/milk/03-about-me/readme.md

 - Change the body style so it has a font-family of "Arial, sans-serif".
 - Replace each of the spans (nickname, favorites, hometown) with your own information.
 - Iterate through each li and change the class to "listitem".
 Add a style tag that sets a rule for "listitem" to make the color red.
 - Create a new img element and set its src attribute to a picture of you.
-Append that element to the page.
+Append that element to the list.

 ## Bonus